tompsherman/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+closure is when functions are enclosed within other functions higher up stream and have access to the variables defined in higher functions. its like a russian nesting doll, lower functions are contained within higher functions and can adopt the variables in those higher containers, but higher functions cannot adopt the variables of the lower containers.

 2. Study the following code, then answer the questions below.

 ```js